 How Israel is Committing Demographic Suicide

-The reason the moderate side of Israel gets as much support as it does (just under 50% in recent elections including Arab voters) mostly derives from something completely different: a desire to reduce the “demographic problem” that keeping the occupied territories entails: Israel plus the West Bank (plus Gaza) is only 50% Jewish, and even non-nationalists in Israel still want a Jewish majority.
+The reason the moderate side of Israel gets as much support as it does (just under 50 percent in recent elections including Arab voters) mostly derives from something completely different, a desire to reduce the “demographic problem” that keeping the Occupied Territories entails: Israel plus the West Bank (plus Gaza) is only 50 percent Jewish, and even non-nationalists in Israel still want a Jewish majority.
 Some will call this racism, but you could also argue that it is the natural desire of all nation-states from Thailand to Romania.

 Many and perhaps most right-wing voters in Israel do not quite grasp this fact, but between the Mediterranean Sea and the Jordan River there is parity between Jews and Arabs—not exactly a Jewish state.
 This is the main reason Israel has refrained from formally annexing any of the area (except for East Jerusalem).

 No fewer than four different types of jurisdiction have evolved for the Arabs.
-Israel proper is a democracy where there are 6.5 million Jews and 2 million Arabs, all citizens with the right to vote but also second-class in a variety of ways as Arab Israelis have lower incomes, poorer schools and municipalities, and are not able to hold some civilian jobs which require the holder to have served in the Israeli armed forces, which as Arabs, they are blocked from joining.
+Israel proper is a democracy where there are 6.5 million Jews and 2 million Arabs, all citizens with the right to vote but also second-class in a variety of ways as Arab Israelis have lower incomes, poorer schools and municipalities, and are not eligible for some civilian jobs which require the holder to have served in the Israeli Armed Forces, which as Arabs, they are blocked from joining.